Cyprus Investment Programme

 - We held 35 international conferences in different countries of the world where we made presentations on the Programme and, of course, on the investments in Cyprus; We also advise and conduct training seminars for international immigration and law firms.

-- By contacting us, you will receive the most qualified and competent set of all necessary services and professional support for investments pertaining to Cyprus (EU) citizenship, as well as on tax and other related matters, all-in-one.
+- By contacting us, you will receive the most qualified and competent set of all necessary services and professional support for investments pertaining to Cyprus, as well as on tax and other related matters, all-in-one.

 Cyprus Investment Programme: How it Works

-Approximately 3-4 weeks in advance, the Investor and his/her family members should begin preparing the relevant documents required for the application process.
+Investor and spouse prepare relevant documents required for the application process.
 These include:

 - Marriage certificate